RamanjitKhakh/fire_mouth/README.md

 > "One of the more benign pieces of malware out there"

+> "Consider the usefulness of your app" -Firefox Dev

 ## We've all been in this situation.

 Your friend leaves their laptop open and unlocked, and naturally we start looking for a way to make them seriously regret it.